Dorridge: Churches

-Christadelphian Church

 Knowle and Dorridge Christadelphians meet in Dorridge Village Hall on Sundays.

 Round table

 Knowle and Dorridge Round Table 812 was founded in 1963.
 For many years its regular meeting place was in Knowle, but the membership has always been drawn from the two communities.
 Whilst primarily a friendship organisation, it supports local charities, with the two main events it runs being Dorridge Day and the Christmas sleigh, visiting nearly every street in the area every December.

 Dorridge Scout Group

 Dorridge Scout Group was formed from the old 1st and 2nd Dorridge Scouts.

+In 1974 I Ken Billings assisted by Tim became Scout Masters. the Scouts had a very nice meeting house in Dorridge Park but only two scouts. the next two years saw us grow to over 50 members.
+In 1978 I returned to USA but will forever cherish my time with the boys and hope that they gained much from our friendship knowledge and fun.
+Would love to hear from you..

 Places of interest

 Nearby there are the historic buildings of Packwood House and Baddesley Clinton now in the care of the National Trust, and the Grand Union Canal is in walking distance with both the Heron's Nest and Black Boy pubs being accessible.
 The Stratford-upon-Avon Canal also links in and is notable for a large flight of locks that descend into nearby Lapworth from Birmingham.

 To the West, just across the M42, there is a nature reserve at Blythe Valley Business Park.
 The park is next to the River Blythe which is a Site of Special Scientific Interest.
 Footpaths run from Dorridge both to the Park and to Solihull's Brueton Park, the latter at times running alongside the River Blythe.

-Also to the West located along Four Ashes Road is Four Ashes Nurseries now run by the Sewell family for over 50 years but established by the Rodway family in the early 1920s and a golf driving range established in 1983, as well as the Railway Tavern “The Tavern” on Grange Road.